sap-tutorials/Tutorials/tutorials/btp-app-ext-service-odata-service/btp-app-ext-service-odata-service.md

 ## Details
 ### You will learn
-- How to activate your Business Partner OData service.
+- How to activate your Business Partner OData service
-- How to create a technical user in your SAP S/4HANA system.
+- How to create a technical user in your SAP S/4HANA system
-- How to assign a role to your technical user.
+- How to assign a role to your technical user

 ---